martinbogo/meshbbs/README.md

 Have an idea?
 We'd love to hear it!
 [Start a discussion](https://github.com/martinbogo/meshbbs/discussions) or create an issue.

 ### 🆘 Getting Help
-- Check the [Wiki](https://github.com/martinbogo/meshbbs/wiki) for documentation
+- Check the [Documentation](docs/) for comprehensive guides
+- Browse the [API Reference](https://martinbogo.github.io/meshbbs/meshbbs/) for technical details
 - Search existing [Issues](https://github.com/martinbogo/meshbbs/issues) for solutions
 - Join the discussion in [GitHub Discussions](https://github.com/martinbogo/meshbbs/discussions)